Zren/WindowsToLinux/configure.md

 # `postinstall.sh` Todo List

 * Dolphin File Browser
   * Toolbar > Control > Adjust View Properties > Check "Show hidden files" and "Use these view properties as default"

 * Taskbar
   * Run Dolphin, Chrome, Konsole, SublimeText, then right click each in the taskbar > Show launcher when not running
   * Taskbar Settings
     * On middle-click: Close
     * Sorting: Do not sort
     * Grouping: Do not group
     * Check "Show only task from current desktop"
   * Panel Settings
     * Remove Sitcky Notes widget

 * Window Settings
   * Screen Edges
     * Top Left: No Action

+* SysTray
+  * System Tray Settings
+    * Entries > Shown: Konversation
+    * Entries > Hidden:

 # Manual Only